NLog/NLog.github.io/_posts/2021-08-25-nlog-5-0-preview1-ready.md

 or deadlocks.
 Both issues are extremely annoying to debug and diagnose, so one should be very careful to ensure interfaces are implemented with singleton-lifetime.

-### Aliases support for targets, layouts, layout renderers and conditions
+### Symbol type-name aliases can now be defined
 It's now possible to add aliases for your targets, layouts, layout renderers and conditions.

 For example, this is now allowed: